lmcrean/exam-questions-live-feedback/ux-research/value-hypothesis.md

 # value hypothesis

 ## Teacher
-- Spot patterns faster (manual on screen)
+- Spot patterns faster with collated student answers on whiteboard
 - Objective data (Assessment heatmap)
 - Can make data-driven decisionshello

 ## Student
+- Spot patterns faster with collated student answers on whiteboard
 - Pride/motivation from seeing their answer on the board
 - motivation from peer learning